-Keep in mind that the film is being made as it is being shown.
-When we say we have become conscious, what we mean is that we have become aware of our role in the creation of our film/reality.
+Keeping in mind that the film is being made as it is being shown; when we say we have become conscious, what we mean is that we have become aware of our role in the creation of our film/reality.
 If we change our thoughts we will change how things are.
 Can you see then how this saves you from suffering about the past?
 Can you see how, just by understanding this one point, you can be free of a big chunk of optional suffering?

-Once you’re conscious you know that you decide which movie you’re making.
-So you know that you can’t blame flashbacks on the characters in the scenes.
-Those thoughts are yours.
+Once we’re conscious we know that we decide which movie we’re making.
+So the enlightened person knows that they cannot blame their flashbacks on the characters in the flashbacks.
+Those thoughts are ours.
 So if you’ve chosen to edit in some flashback from a painful time in your life then that is your choice.
-But then don’t expect to feel happy during a sad scene.
-If you want to re-construct an unpleasant past event then of course you get the emotions that go with it.
-It’s a very simple system.
-But likewise, being happy’s that easy too.

 Now go and have/create/direct yourself a wonderful day!